Grizzlies vs. Lakers: Betting Trends, Record ATS, Home/Road Splits

 Grizzlies Betting Records & Stats

-- Memphis' games this season have featured more combined points than this contest's total of 227.5 points 46 times.
+- Memphis and its opponents have combined to score more than 228.5 points in 43 of 82 games this season.

-- Memphis has an average total of 229.9 in its outings this year, 2.4 more points than this matchup's over/under.
+- Memphis has an average total of 229.9 in its matchups this year, 1.4 more points than this game's over/under.

 - The Grizzlies are 40-42-0 against the spread this season.